SzymonMs/Tracking-control-of-an-underactuated-ship/README.md

 # Tracking-control-of-an-underactuated-ship

+Authors of the article:

-Tracking control of an underactuated ship by modified dynamic inversion.
+Tracking control of an underactuated ship by modified dynamic inversion, Linqi Ye, Qun Zong.

+## Implementation:

 inż.
 Szymon Murawski / BEng Szymon Murawski